RonMcKay/UQGAN/README.md

 1. Add your dataloader class in `datasets`.
 It should accept the following options: `mode`, `transform`, `target_transform`.
 The `__getitem__` method should return a tuple consisting of the data and the class index.
 Please have a look at the other implementations for reference.
 2. Add a default config for your dataset in `datasets/__init__.py:default_configs`.
 Please also have a look at the other configs here for reference.
 3. Add another `if` condition in `load_data` in `datasets/__init__.py`.
 Choose a short name for your dataset that not already exists.
 You should define your dataloader as well as a sampler.
 If you do not want to subsample your dataset just set `sampler=None`.

+# Citing

+This paper has been accepted for publication at NeurIPS 2022.
+The proceedings are not yet available and therefore the citation information will be updated as soon as it is published.